 Planning a Gift Closet

 Make a list of anticipated annual events.
 Take an inventory of occasions for the next 12 months.
-Do your kids attend lots of birthday parties from friends at school?
+Do your kids attend lots of birthday parties for friends at school?
 Need teacher gifts for the holidays?
 Do you have a summer of weddings?
 Lots of friends buying houses?
 Do you need to have extra items around the house for grandkids or visitors?

 Grab a piece of paper (or an excel spreadsheet) and make the list.
 Who you need the item for, some items they would like and how much you would like to spend on them.
 This will give you a good starting place!

 Need some ideas?
 Check out Ten Things Frugal People Love!